Dev guideRecipesAPI ReferenceChangelog

 Dev guide

-Learn how to connect your GraphQL endpoint, query content, and display Content Management System Software as a Service (CMS SaaS) data using Apollo Client.
+Learn how to connect your GraphQL endpoint, query content, and display Content Management System (SaaS) data using Apollo Client.

-Integrate a Next.js project with Optimizely Content Management System Software as a Service (CMS SaaS) using Apollo Client.
-Configure a GraphQL client with cached templates, create reusable components to fetch content and landing pages, and render them efficiently in your application.
-This set up ensures type safety, optimized queries, and a streamlined developer experience for managing content in CMS.
+Integrate a Next.js project with Optimizely Content Management System (SaaS) through Apollo Client.
+This guide configures a GraphQL client with cached templates, creates reusable components that fetch content and landing pages, and renders the results in your application.
+The result is type-safe data access, optimized queries, and a streamlined developer experience for managing content in CMS (SaaS).

 Prerequisites